How to Create Info Packs for Clients (Digital Collateral, Media Kits & PDFs)

 Think of it almost like a business/brand CV!

-Media kits are also useful for bloggers and influencers, who may want to show advertisers or sponsors more about the audience they have.
+Media kits are also useful for content creators, who may want to show advertisers or sponsors more about the audience they have.

 These are typically shorter and designed to be quick & easy to digest (1 to 3 pages).

-What should I include in my info pack/media kit?
+What should I include in my client information pack?

-It's really up to you how you lay it out and what you want to include, and it also depends on what you're selling, but here's some basic ideas:
+It's really up to you how you lay it out and what you want to include, and it also depends on what you're selling, but here are some basic ideas:

 • Front page (includes your logo, the name of the document and the year)